Topical and perennial, on and off, and with little time between the two, Iran has been at the forefront of international news for four decades.

 Lastly, our internal and global position, nay propaganda, has always been that democracy is superior because it ensures representation which in turn reassures equity.
 Yet when it comes to real politicking, these thoughts are but throwaway bluster.
 Unfortunately, because of this our foreign policy’s sustained racist, bigoted underbelly is now fully exposed for the world to see.

-Now, one can see the Republican Senator Tom Cotton of Arkansas be a relentless bondsman of the President on matters domestic and foreign, but this of Adam Schiff appears odd given his history of accusing the President of mendacity and obfuscation!
+Now, one could accept the Republican Senator Tom Cotton of Arkansas be a relentless bondsman of President Trump on matters domestic and foreign, but this of Adam Schiff appears odd given his history of accusing the President of mendacity and obfuscation!

-What can one say other than that, come hail or high water and regardless of dispassionate assessment and buyer’s regret, Mr. Schiff is unfailingly well aligned with the good old Axis of Good: USA-UK-Others!
+What can one say other than that, come hell or high water and regardless of dispassionate assessment and buyer’s regret, Mr. Schiff is unfailingly well aligned with the good old Axis of Good: USA-UK-Canada-Australia-Norway!
 Mr. Schiff’s schizophrenic assessment skill is worrisome because he appeared to be one of the fair fighters up on the Hill.

 Thank goodness for the idiom: The apple does not fall far from the tree.
 It tells us what to expect.

 This nature of western politicians, journalist and scholars regarding Muslims is pervasive.
 Even as President Obama signed the JCPOA, he hardly changed his verbiage regarding Iran.
 The underlying, strategic bellicose viewpoints survived the signing.
 This was supposed to be a balancing act.
 It is strange that the West feels compelled to balance any positive action toward an openly Muslim entity.
 Its proponents fear being viewed as appeasers.
 So, even with a signed JCPOA, the western hatchet lay exposed and its honesty, buried.
 There was not going to be endorsement of anything Islamic.
 So, the cause for a war with Iran, and countries like Iran, lived on to see the next day.
-The next day is now here.
-Mr. Obama, by not being bold and honest in breaking down stereotype thereby giving a backbone to his undertaking, subverted his seminal foreign policy success.
+The next day came under Trump.
+Thank goodness he did not follow through, but he damaged equally badly by withdrawing from JCPOA, imposing unheard of sanctions designed in Israel and killing Qasem Soleimani.
+Mr. Obama, earlier, by not being bold and honest in breaking down stereotype thereby giving a backbone to his undertaking, subverted his seminal foreign policy success.
 One could argue that to the West the JCPOA was a peaceful layover and not a peaceful final destination.